str1ngth3ory/Bayes-Nets-Assignment/README.md

 **If you're at 4 submissions, use your fifth and last submission wisely.
 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.**

+### Restrictions

+You are not allowed to use following set of modules from 'pgmpy' Library.

+>- pgmpy.sampling.*
+>- pgmpy.factor.*
+>- pgmpy.estimators.*

 ## Part 1 Bayesian network tutorial: